Have you ever been told you have a gummy smile? For many people, this is a common insecurity which can be modified, if you so wish.

 While most people opt for gum contouring surgery for cosmetic reasons, there are some who must undergo it for medical reasons.

-If gumline recession is severe enough, this can lead to exposed dental roots, which can compromise the strength of your teeth.
+If the gumline recession is severe enough, this can lead to exposed dental roots, which can compromise the strength of your teeth.

 But, if you’re looking to gum contouring for aesthetic purposes, you’re not alone as this is a highly popular surgery with very little downtime.